Martin322s/social-charity-platform/README.md

 Web application (SPA) using ReactJS for the client side, NodeJS (Express) for the back end and MongoDB with mongoose for data management.
 The application dynamically chnages content, based on user iteraction and supports user profiles and CRUD operations using a REST service.

 ## Overview
 Single Page App for sharing charity causes.
 The application allows visitors to browse through different publications.
 Users may register with user information, email and password, which allows them to create their own publications.
-Creators can also edi and delete their own sharings at any time.
+Creators can also edit and delete their own sharings at any time.

 ## Technical Details
 The application have following resources:
 - Project scaffold: A package.json file, containing list of common dependencies.
 - Components for every endpoint of the application.
-To start the application, execute the command “npm install” via the command-line terminal.
+To start the application, execute the command “npm install” and “npm start” via the command-line terminal.
 - Local REST Service: A special server, which contains sample data and support user registration and CRUD operations via REST requests is included with the project.

 ## Application Endpoints